ryan-ng04/QuizBuddy/README.md

 # ryanquizjspractice
-Inspired from 30 days 30 proj, js practice
+more js practice but heres a cool quiz